Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/4 - Offline, Progressive and Multithreaded.md

 ## QA

-- Missed it, look up other notes 😔
+- Missed it, look up other notes :disappointed: